4WD on Seventy-Five Mile Beach, Fraser Island

 Not always.
 Operators provide vehicles if you don't have one.
 If you do bring your own, the ferry crossing is included in most tour packages.

-2 days covers the highlights: Lake McKenzie, 75 Mile Beach, the Maheno shipwreck, Eli Creek.
+2 days covers the main points: Lake McKenzie, 75 Mile Beach, the Maheno shipwreck, Eli Creek.
 3 days adds Central Station rainforest, the Champagne Pools, and the deeper eastern tracks.
 If it's your first time, 3 days is worth it.

 What's the permit cost?

-QLD National Parks vehicle entry permits are $50.60 per vehicle (2026).
-Most tour packages include this — check before you book.
+QLD National Parks vehicle entry permits are $59.80 per vehicle (2026).
+Most tour packages include this, check before you book.

 Can I do this with kids?